 And while there has traditionally been a high correlation between people who consume cannabis and people who use tobacco, those numbers are changing with the advent of weed legalization.

-Is Cannabis a Replacement for Alcohol?
+Is Cannabis a Replacement for Recreational Drinking?

 So if the link between lowered tobacco use and cannabis is not be strong, what about between alcohol and cannabis?

 There’s actually more to this than to the tobacco use claim because there’s no confusion over what “alcohol” is.
 “Tobacco products” could mean accessories, but alcohol refers explicitly to beverages with ABV levels.
 The kind you have to be 21 to purchase.